Mehdi256/Rotor-Cuda/README.md

 - -n 1 (Range: 1 - 256 (bit)) -n 2 Range: 120 - 256 (bit) -n 3 Range: 160 - 256 (bit) -n 4 Range: 200 - 256 (bit)
 - Further -n (5-256) bit by bit.
 If you do not specify -n will be the default 95% (252-256) bit + 5% (248-252) bit
 - Use -z (end random range must be greater than -n value) example: -n 253 -z 254 or pazles -n 63 -z 64 (8000000000000000:FFFFFFFFFFFFFFFF)
+- Random between private keys:
+- ```Rotor-Cuda.exe -g --gpui 0 --gpux 256,256 -m address --coin BTC -r 100 --range 800000000:900000000 1PWCx5fovoEaoBowAvF5k91m2Xat9bMgwb```
+- If you know that your parameters are correct, use the expert mode -d 0 If you are using multiple GPUs use -d 0 for convenience
 - If your GPU is weaker than RTX 1080 or the driver crashes.
 Remove **--gpux 256,256** from the row the grid will be auto-assigned.
 - [**How to create databases**](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/) and [**additional parameters**](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Help.md)
 ---